jkempf42/kube-volttron/central-node/README.md

 Volttron Central website over the Internet by typing `http://<DNS name for VM>/index.html` into the browser address bar.
 When accessing the Website over the Internet, you need to use `http` and not `https` because the port opened on the firewall is port 80.
+Note that using the VM's global DNS name may not work from the command line on the cloud VM itself, but you can always use the service name directly if you want to access it from outside the cluster on `central-node`.

 ### Configuring passwords in the Volttron Central admin page and viewing the dashboard